-- (1) For purposes of the disclosure in this table and the burn rate and overhang disclosure below, we are excluding the awards assumed in connection with the Company's merger with Topgolf in 2021 under the Topgolf Plans.
-Such assumed awards were automatically converted into awards with the right to shares of the Company's Common Stock (in each case after appropriate adjustment of the number of shares to reflect the transaction).
-No additional awards may be issued under the Topgolf Plans. - (2) Gross burn rate is calculated as (A) the total number of stock-settled equity awards granted during the applicable year (with performance share units counted at "maximum" levels), divided (B) by the weighted average common shares outstanding for the applicable year, and does not include awards assumed pursuant to acquisitions. - (3) "Adjusted average burn rate" is calculated in accordance with the methodology employed by certain proxy advisory firms (which calculates burn rate as (A) the total number of stock-settled equity awards granted during the applicable year (with performance awards counted based upon the number of shares earned during such year), and with each "full value award" multiplied by the 2.0 full value award multiplier (consistent with the methodology employed by certain proxy advisory firms), divided by (B) the weighted average common shares outstanding for the applicable year, and does not include awards assumed pursuant to acquisitions). - The 2022 Plan Represents Reasonable Dilution.
-The Board considered the potential dilution to our shareholders that may result from the issuance of shares pursuant to outstanding awards and awards to be issued under the 2022 Plan.
-Fully diluted overhang is equal to (1) the total number of stock-settled equity awards outstanding (with performance share unit awards reflected at "target") plus the total number of shares available for grant under the Company's equity plans in accordance with the terms of such plans, in each case as of the last day of the relevant fiscal year, divided by (2) the sum of the total Common Stock outstanding as of the last day of the relevant fiscal year plus the total number of stock-settled equity awards outstanding (with performance awards reflected at "target") plus the total number of shares available for grant under the Company's equity plans in accordance with the terms of such plans, in each case as of the last day of the relevant fiscal year.
-In 2019, 2020 and 2021, the Company's end of year fully diluted overhang for the Company's equity plans was 11.61%, 10.93% and 5.72%, respectively.
-As of March 16, 2022, the Company's fully diluted overhang for the Company's equity plans was 5.71%.
-If approved, the 16,000,000 shares to be reserved under the 2022 Plan (over the number of shares remaining available under the Company's equity plans) would increase the March 16, 2022 fully diluted overhang to approximately 13%.
+- (1) Total awards granted is calculated with performance share units based on "target" level of performance.
+Performance share unit awards may vest up to 200% of the "target" number of units, depending on the year granted and the terms of such awards. - (2) Gross burn rate is calculated as (A) the total number of stock-settled equity awards granted during the applicable year (with performance share units counted at "target" levels), divided (B) by the weighted average common shares outstanding for the applicable year, and does not include awards assumed pursuant to acquisitions. - (3) "Adjusted average burn rate" is calculated in accordance with the methodology employed by certain proxy advisory firms (which calculates burn rate as (A) the total number of time-based RSAs and RSUs granted during the applicable year, plus a number of performance share units counted based upon the number of shares earned during such year, and with each "full value award" multiplied by the 2.0 full value award multiplier (consistent with the methodology employed by certain proxy advisory firms), divided by (B) the weighted average common shares outstanding for the applicable year, and does not include awards assumed pursuant to acquisitions). - The Restated Plan Represents Reasonable Dilution.
+The Board considered the potential dilution to our shareholders that may result from the issuance of shares pursuant to outstanding awards and awards to be issued under the Restated Plan.
+Fully diluted overhang is equal to (1) the total number of stock-settled equity awards outstanding (with performance share units counted at "target") plus the total number of shares available for grant under our equity plans in accordance with the terms of such plans, in each case as of the last day of the relevant fiscal year, divided by (2) the sum of the total Common Stock outstanding as of the last day of the relevant fiscal year plus the total number of shares available for grant under our equity plans in accordance with the terms of suck-settled equity awards outstanding (with performance share units counted at "target") plus the total number of shares available for grant under our equity plans in accordance with the terms of suck-settled equity awards outstanding (with performance share units counted at "target") plus the total number of shares available for grant under our equity plans in accordance with the terms of such plans, in each case as of the last day of the relevant fiscal year.
+In 2022, 2023 and 2024, our end of year fully diluted overhang for our equity plans was 4.20%.
+If approved, the 13,500,000 shares to be reserved under the Restated Plan (over the number of shares remaining available under our equity plans) would increase the March 14, 2025 fully diluted overhang to approximately 10.49%.

-In light of the factors described above, and the fact that the ability to continue to grant equity compensation is vital to Callaway's ability to continue to attract and retain highly qualified individuals in the extremely competitive labor markets in which it competes, the Board has determined that the size of the share reserve under the 2022 Plan is reasonable and appropriate at this time.
-The Board will not create a subcommittee to evaluate the risk and benefits for issuing shares under the 2022 Plan.
+In light of the factors described above, and the fact that the ability to continue to grant equity compensation is vital to our ability to continue to attract and retain highly qualified individuals in the extremely competitive labor markets in which it competes, the Board has determined that the size of the share reserve under the Restated Plan is reasonable and appropriate at this time.
+The Board will not create a subcommittee to evaluate the risk and benefits for issuing shares under the Restated Plan.

-The 2022 Plan Combines Compensation and Governance Best Practices
+The Restated Plan Combines Compensation and Governance Best Practices

-The 2022 Plan includes provisions that are designed to protect our shareholders' interests and to reflect corporate governance best practices including:
+The Restated Plan includes provisions that are designed to protect our shareholders' interests and to reflect corporate governance best practices including: